RittgerLabGroup/SPIRES_2025_0_1/doc/user_guideSpiresV202501/code_organization.md

 #### tbx/colormaps/.

 Legacy colormaps.
-Might be removed from this repository.

-#### tbx/mapping.

-Legacy matlab struct files used for reprojection.
-Might be removed from this repository.
+Might be removed in the future from this repository.

 #### template/.

 Contains the .cdl templates of the [output netcdf](output_netcdf.md).

-#### updates.

-Scripts to generate regions.
-Might be removed from this repository.

 ### Outside repository, ancillary data.